 It’s important to understand the intricacies of a particular policy, and most consumers say that understanding is more important than the cost of their coverage.
 Whole life, term, guaranteed benefits; the terminology can be confusing, and as customers view a variety of insurance websites, they often say they become disillusioned when confronted with “too many choices.”

-So to that end, here are our guidelines to help you navigate the process of buying your life insurance.
+So to that end, here is our list of questions to help you navigate the process of buying your life insurance.

 According to many studies, it is important for most to understand the intricacies of the policy and this is defined as more important than cost.
 Whole life, term, guaranteed benefits; all of this terminology can be confusing and as customers view a variety of insurance websites, sometimes they become disillusioned by too many choices.
 This is why speaking to a life insurance agent or broker is important to help you.